-Electrical equipment are common gifts if your hosts have moved into a new house and not long before hand.
+Electrical equipment is common gifts if your hosts have moved into a new house and not long beforehand.

 Now, the above gifts cannot be given on any occasion and to anyone, so I made this Matrix to associate every gift with the appropriate occasion and receiver.

 Well, the restrictions aren’t over yet, while deciding your gift, you need to use the proper formula for deciding the value of your gift.

 After you have select the proper gift, here are few tips for wrapping Chinese

 It’s about to be over, here are few general guidelines over giving and receiving gifts that you still need to know: